ben-vargas/ai-sdk-provider-chatgpt-oauth/examples/README.md

 ## Best Use Cases

 ✅ **Ideal For:**
-- Coding assistants with gpt-5 access
+- Coding assistants with gpt-5 or gpt-5-codex access
 - CLI automation and scripting
 - Task planning and execution
 - Integration with existing CLI tools